rjar2020/superpayment/README.md

 - AuthZ / AuthN (Springboot Security)
 - A Voucher can have max & min amount & expiration date
-- Voucher code in prod should be two (2) for security, personalization and cognitive load reason around the UUID format.
+- Voucher code and id in prod should be two (2) different things for security, personalization and cognitive load reason around the UUID format.
-- There are no updates in DB
+- Version in DB, for concurrency
 - For transaction deduplication, we can use optimistic locking.
 - Service validations
+- Certificate for HTTPS
+- Interfaces
+- Spock
+- Refactor